 If you're considering installing an electric shower or replacing your existing one, there are a few things you need to know.
 First off, we would always recommend a qualified plumber or electrician to install an electric shower.
-However, if you’re a competent DIYer you may be equipped to carry out this work.
+However, if you’re a competent DIYer you may be equipped to carry out some of the work yourself.
 If you have any doubts, ensure to contact a professional.

 In this guide, we'll cover the basics of electric showers, how to install them, and what to consider before making your purchase.
 Keep reading to learn more!